School of Music

-BM University of Kentucky, 1977
+PhD University of Kentucky, 1986; MM University of Kentucky, 1981; BM University of Kentucky, 1977

-- Music of War
+Research Areas: Franz Liszt, Music of War

-As a pianist, Arnold frequently performs with his wife, soprano Elizabeth Packard Arnold.
-Notable performances include an all-Liszt song recital in Weimar, Germany, as part of the International Franz Liszt Congress’s 200th-anniversary celebration of his birth and presentations and performances at American Liszt Society’s festivals.
+Arnold has presented papers at conferences around the world.
+He served as a lecturer for the Atlanta Symphony Orchestra pre-concert series, the Emory Chamber Music Society, and the Highlands Chamber Music Festival.
+As a pianist, Arnold performs with his wife, soprano Elizabeth Packard Arnold.
+Performances include an all-Liszt recital in Weimar, Germany, as part of the International Franz Liszt Congress’s 200th-anniversary celebration of his birth and presentations at American Liszt Society’s festivals.

 From 2003 to 2012, Arnold served as Director of the University of Kentucky School of Music.
 He participated as an evaluator for the National Association of Schools of Music.
 Arnold was on faculty at Emory University for 16 years, serving two terms as Chair of the Music Department and as Director of Graduate Studies in Music.
 In addition to teaching 19th- and 20th-Century music, he created several new courses.

 Arnold serves as coordinator of the University of Kentucky Musicology/Ethnomusicology Division.
 He teaches undergraduate and graduate music history, including a Freshman Honor’s course, “Music and War Since 1900.”
 He is Koru certified and concentrates on mindfulness for musicians.
 In 2021, he taught Koru Mindfulness to the Memphis Symphony Orchestra.